honeycombio/intro-to-o11y-java/README.md

 ### Use the API in your code

-Now in `FibonacciController.getFibonacciNumber`, add the index parameter to the current Span:
+Now in `FibonacciController.java`, in the `getFibonacciNumber` method, add the index parameter to the current Span:

 ```java
   Span span = Span.current();